lmigueldf/doc/native/ios-plugin.md

 NATIVE.plugins.sendEvent("GeolocPlugin", "onRequest", JSON.stringify(e));
 ~~~

-It is important that the case of the class name matches the case of the event.
+It is important that the case of the class name matches the case of the event,
-And it should be the same class name used for the Android version.
+which should be the same class name used for the Android version.
 So
 "GeolocPlugin" in the above JavaScript code is the same as the `GeolocPlugin`
 class name in the native code.